Lloyd Center/NE 11th Ave station

 Light rail station in Portland, Oregon, U.S.

-Lloyd Center/Northeast 11th Avenue is a light rail station on the MAX Blue, Green and Red Lines in Portland, Oregon.
+Lloyd Center/Northeast 11th Avenue is a light rail station on the MAX Blue and Red Lines in Portland, Oregon.
 It is the 10th stop eastbound on the Eastside MAX.
 The station is located on the 1200 block of Northeast Holladay Street in the Lloyd District.

-The station serves the Lloyd Center shopping mall to the north; between the station and the mall is Holladay Park.
+The station served the Lloyd Center shopping mall to the north, which closed permanently on August 8, 2026; between the station and the mall is Holladay Park.
 The station also serves Benson Polytechnic High School to the south.

 From its opening in 1986 until 2012, the station was located in TriMet fare zone 1, and starting in 2001 it was also within Fareless Square (renamed the Free Rail Zone in 2010).
 However, effective September 1, 2012, TriMet discontinued the free-ride zone and all use of zones in its fare structure.

+As of August 2026, the Green Line was cut back to Gateway Transit Center and no longer serves this station.

 Bus line connections

-As of September 2012, this station is served by the following bus lines:
+As of August 2026, this station is served by the following bus lines: